tommyvct/tommyvct.github.io/index.md

 ### [ZeroConfTransfer](https://github.com/tommyvct/ZeroConfTransfer)
 - Transfer files or strings over the local network
-- Better than a thumbdrive
+- Better than a thumb drive

 ## Events
 ### ACM Programming Contests at U of M in 2019